T. J. Robinson and his new 2024 Artisanal Vinegar Collection

 Like other chefs, I insist on having a selection of vinegars from sweet to tart in my pantry, and you will too.
 Sometimes I want a sweeter note.
 Other times, nothing but a tart vinegar will do.
 Having the full range gives you maximum versatility to enhance virtually every food you’ll serve.
 From salads to sautés, you’ll get a different flavor profile from each vinegar.

-Barili Exclusivi Condimento, a balsamic vinegar, adds sweet richness and complexity, especially as a finishing touch.
+Condimento Barili Exclusivi, a balsamic vinegar, adds sweet richness and complexity, especially as a finishing touch.

-Pear Balsamic Vinegar adds fruitiness and subtle acidity for a sweet-tart taste.
+Apple Balsamic Vinegar, crafted in classic balsamic style, adds fruitiness and subtle acidity for a sweet-tart taste.

 I’ll also show you how to combine vinegars.
 Here’s just one example: for a vinaigrette with enchanting complexity, use half balsamic for sweetness and half red wine vinegar for tartness.
 Then combine with a vividly bright, fresh-pressed extra virgin olive oil for a vinaigrette that soars above the ordinary!
 In fact, just saying these words to myself, I begin to imagine the glorious flavors of these amazing ingredients on my palate!
 I can’t wait for you and your guests to taste them yourselves.